DimSpathoulas/Point_Cloud_Feature_Extractor/README.md

 6. The change in models/dense_heads/center_head.py, WHY?
 What does it change from the original one?

 7. [DONE] Nuscenes_dataset.py L123, why this?
 Remove all the hard-coded things.

-Currently:
-- screen #1: openpcdet, running for the val set
-- screen #1: openpcdet_train, running for the train set

-L94 in Inference actually initializes the mode train for centerpoint detector aswell...
-Dont know how to add an input train or val for the train split val explicitly... nuscenes_dataset.py L20 : THE INPUT train (from nusc train split) actually initializes state train for centerpoint aswell and L50 is the actual input